sebo-b/warp/README.md

 - It allows people to check who else will be in the office.
 - It works on mobile.
 - All is done in an easy, visual way.
+- Generate a report of past bookings and export it to Excel file

 ## More advanced features
 - Seats can be limited to certain people, so other people cannot book them (it is called assigned seats).